csesoc/constitution/README.md

 # 1 INTRODUCTION

     1.1 The official name of the society shall be CSE Society.
+        1.1.1 The unofficial name of the society shall be CSESoc.
     1.2 The society shall be affiliated to the Arc.
     1.3 The aims and objectives of the society are:
         1.3.1 To fulfil the specific social needs of CSE students;